 A digital camera is likely to have a USB port of some kind: probably micro or mini.
 These are fairly easy to connect to your iPad with a single cable.

-Apple sells a Belkin USB-C to Micro-B adapter (£19.95/$29.95) which will work for micro-USB ports (micro-B is the same as micro-USB).
-Amazon has a wide variety of cheaper alternatives, although we recommend checking with the manufacturer (or in the product specs) that they are suitable for data transfer to the iPad Pro.
+Amazon has a wide variety of USB cables available, although we recommend checking with the manufacturer (or in the product specs) that they are suitable for data transfer to the iPad Pro.

 Remember you're looking for a male-to-male cable, since a lot of the adapters that pop up in search have a male USB-C end and a female mini-USB end, and you'd need to plug a mini-USB cable into them as well.
 This adapter by UGREEN is the sort of thing you'd be looking for, although we haven't tried it ourselves.

-(Note that this strategy was also possible on pre-2018 iPads.
+(Note that this strategy is also available for Lightning-enabled iPads.
 For this purpose, Apple sells a Lightning to SD Card Reader for £29/$29.)

 Digital cameras with proprietary ports that are unique to that manufacturer present us with a headache, and it's likely that you'll end up daisy-chaining two cables or adapters.